llvm/clangd-www/config.md

   Generally this should be used for shared and checked-in settings.

+  (Existing _directories_ named `.clangd` can be deleted.
+  These were used for temporary storage by clangd before version 11.)

 - **user configuration**: a `config.yaml` file in an OS-specific directory:

   - *Windows*: `%LocalAppData%\clangd\config.yaml`, typically